Uganda – Mountain Gorilla Trip 25th Jan – 4th Feb 2021

 Day 9: Gorilla tracking in Bwindi Impenetrable forest

 Early morning breakfast and proceed to the briefing point.
-Enjoy the highlight of your trip – Gorilla trekking, which may last from 2 to 6 hours depending on the group you are visiting.
+The highlight of your trip – Gorilla trekking.
+This may last from 2 to 6 hours depending on the group you are visiting.
 You will trek through the rainforest and bamboo covered slopes, accompanied by the Uganda Wildlife Authority guide and other trackers, in search of a mountain gorilla family.
 Due to the nature of the activity, you will have packed lunch.
-After Gorilla trekking, you will drive back to the lodge for a relaxed evening for refreshment later dinner and overnight at Engagi Lodge
+After Gorilla trekking, back to the lodge for a relaxed evening & probably a glass of wine or two.
+Overnight at Engagi Lodge

 Day 11: Morning Safari walk in Lake Mburo National Park and transfer to Entebbe via the equator line!

-After having an early breakfast, go for a morning safari walk in Lake Mburo national park.
-This park is famous for walks inside and around the park on foot where you can see long-horned cattle of Ankole community which can mix freely with Zebras, Impalas, Giraffes, Warthogs, Elands, Cape Buffalos, and many tropical bird species.
-Checkout of the lodge and transfer to Kampala with lunch along the way!!
-Along the way, you will make a stopover at the Equator line to have an authentic feel of standing at Latitude 00.
-You will arrive in the evening to be dropped at the airport to board your return flight Transfer time (4/5 hours).
+Optional morning safari in Lake Mburo national park.
+This park is famous for walks inside and around the park on foot where you can see long-horned cattle of Ankole community.
+Checkout of the lodge and transfer to Kampala with lunch along the way.
+Arrive in the evening to be dropped at the airport to board your return flight Transfer time (4/5 hours).
 Depending on flight times, you may want to spend another night in Entebbe.
 This is not included but easily arranged.

 “The air in Bwindi forest is so clean it’s exhilarating.
 You breathe the freshness, it makes you inhale to the very bottom of your lungs.
 The subtle power, the life force of the trees hits you the moment you enter.
 It makes me want to run down the narrow paths.
 There are steps made out of the roots of trees.
 Climbers that try and trip you up, spikey things that mean you have to watch where you place your hands… And everywhere there is moss, it drips from every bough, clings to the newest of trees.
 And the ferns are enormous, as they uncurl, they compete with the trees for light, they tower above me like huge umbrellas creating dappled shade on the forest floor.
 All this to a background of insects and birds and the constant babble of the river.
 The clear water making its way through the stones.
 There are waterfalls too, moss and ferns hanging improbably from their constantly wet stone sides.